Your Watch records.

 so you don't have to.

-Every Sunday, Corro analyzes your week and emails you what changed.
+Every Sunday, Corro has a look at your week and emails you what's worth knowing.

 Everything else shows you numbers.